Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Proofs.

-\begin{proof} Given an optimal assignment to \md, we construct a feasible bad triangle cover on $G$ as follows.
+\ptitle{Proof of Lemma~\ref{lem:smalleropt}} \begin{proof} Given an optimal assignment to \md, we construct a feasible bad triangle cover on $G$ as follows.
 If variable $x$ in the assignment is set to true, then include in the cover all the edges from the even teeth of the $x$-hexagram.
 If $x$ is false, include all the edges from the odd teeth.
 This requires $9$ edges per variable, and covers all the bad triangles that do not contain a clause edge.
 Now consider a satisfied clause $C_\ell$.
 There are two edges incident to the clause node $c_\ell$.
 It suffices to include only one of these clause edges in the cover, for all the bad triangles formed by both clause edges to be covered.
 For an unsatisfied clause, we select both clause edges.
 This gives a feasible cover.
 Since an instance from Theorem~\ref{thm:chlebik} has $n$ variables and $2n$ clauses, we find

 \end{proof}